-We encourage all members of the University community to report all crimes and other emergencies to University Police and Public Safety in a timely manner.
-University Police and Public Safety is located in Room 114 and is available by telephone at 610-285-5005 during business hours.
-University Police and Public Safety should be notified of any crime, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage members of the University community to report all crimes and other emergencies to the University Police and Public Safety Department in a timely manner at 570-675-9111 or by dialing 911.
+Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.